PRiMeFlow: Capturing Complex Expression Heterogeneity in Perturbation Response Modelling: Experiments

 \section{Experiments}

-Comparison to important prior works are made, such as CPA, SAMS-VAE, Biolord and their variants which are implemented in PerturBench~\citep{wu2024perturbench}.
+In sections~\ref{sec:perturbench_cov_transfer},~\ref{sec:perturbench_combo} and~\ref{sec:perturbench_figures}, we evaluate PRiMeFlow in PerturBench benchmarks.
+Comparison to important prior work is made, such as to CPA, SAMS-VAE, Biolord and their variants which are implemented in PerturBench~\citep{wu2024perturbench}.
 For simple baselines, we include Latent Additive, Linear Additive, and Decoder-Only models.
 We also compare to various ablation models such as PRiMeFlow MLP, FM PCA and FM PCA OT.

 All models were trained using five random seeds, and we report the mean and standard deviation.
 Hyperparameters for PRiMeFlow MLP and FM PCA were selected separately through 60-trial HPO sweeps.
 FM PCA OT reuses FM PCA hyperparameters while adding OT-specific hyperparameters.
 PRiMeFlow hyperparameters were manually determined due to the model's higher computational cost and our resource constraints.
 We report the hyperparameters in the Appendix section~\ref{sec:hp}.